 Reward your team for finding new online shopper insights for example.

 Make it rewarding for customer service teams to fix issues when problems come up.
 Highlight positive comments and feedback from satisfied customers when your team have helped them.
-Feeling appreciated for a job well done is surprisingly motivating.
+Feeling appreciated for a job well done motivates many people.

-Look at who’s involved at each stage of the customer experience, and reward them for everything they do to make the experience better.
+Look at who’s involved at each stage of the customer experience.
+Reward them for what they do to make customers happier.

 The right rewards help people feel what they’re doing has a purpose rather than being purely transactional.